welsaid/Pharmacy-Sales-Profitability-Analytics-using-DAX-Power-Query-and-Power-BI/README.md

 ### Key Insights
 - Germany which is the most profitable country (€439M), accounted for the majority of revenue and demand (€1.5M and €75,677 respectively).
 - Non-promoted sales significantly outperformed promoted items, accounting for 92.5% of total profit.
 In contrast, promoted products contributed only 7.5%, suggesting limited profitability impact from promotional activities.
+- Over 70% of weak performers produced the same result as other pharmacies in the same region, suggesting a market problem.
+- Profitability differs significantly by country, with higer margins concentrated at Germany and lower margins in Austria.

+---
+### Recommendations